Falklands Veteran and CBE Simon Weston Will Share Life Story at Pyramid

-Falklands veteran and CBE Simon Weston will be sharing his incredible and inspirational life story when he calls at Pyramid later this year.
+Falklands veteran and CBE Simon Weston will be sharing his incredible and inspirational life story when he calls at Pyramid next month.

 Now a motivational speaker and author, Simon Will be sharing how he not only survived, but was made stronger by, the terrible tragedy which changed his life forever.